mckolu/DialogVisualization/README.md

 **Educational Data Mining in CS Education (CSEDM):** <a href="http://learndialogue.org/pdf/LearnDialogue-Celepkolu-CSEDM-2019.pdf">Link</a>

 ## Getting started
-Python, Flask, Bokeh Visualizations, Natural Language Processing and Machine Learning Models
+Python, Flask, Bokeh Visualizations, Natural Language Processing and Machine Learning Models.

 <!-- # Running
 Open a Command Prompt or Terminal in the repository and run the following -->